tillgrallert/lossless-sente-export/readme.md

 ## Solution

-Sente is built on the open SQLite database and thus the necessary information can be retrieved using appropriate SQL queries.
+Sente stores all data in an open-source SQLite database and thus all necessary information can be retrieved using appropriate SQL queries.
 This requires in-depth knowledge of the underlying database's structure, which some people in the community have already acquired. [*Mrobe*](https://github.com/mrobe), for instance, built his immensely helpful and popular "[Sente Assistant](https://github.com/mrobe/senteAssistant)" on direct queries to the underlying database.

 After some poking around, I settled on using the free, multi-platform [SQLiteStudio](http://sqlitestudio.pl) to export all tables as generic XML.
 This export is then be transformed into standard Sente XML with a few custom additions using the XSLT stylesheet [`tss_generate-xml-from-sql.xsl`](xslt/tss_generate-xml-from-sql.xsl) in this repository.